 Operating under a black-and-white mindset has been a source of exhaustion for me in the past when it comes to political conversations.
-Yet, operating with the mindset that even the “best” candidate could not fix all of the problems in our country, in my opinion, is more grounded way enter into the process.
-Embracing nuance helps me remember that my participation in the political process is simply a matter of doing the best I can with the information available to me.
+Yet, operating with the mindset that even the “best” candidate could not fix all of the problems in our country is, in my opinion, a more grounded way to enter into the process.
+Embracing nuance helps me remember that my participation in the political process is simply a matter of doing the best that I can with the information available to me.

-This election cycle I am making a point to set boundaries around how I engage politically.
+This election cycle, I am making a point to set boundaries around how I engage politically.
 This may look different from person to person.
-For me, setting boundaries looks taking a slower approach to consuming political media.
+For me, setting boundaries means taking a slower approach to consuming political media.

-With such an influx of political media, there is often pressure to keep up with all the he-said’s and she-said’s, quickly forming concrete opinions on very complex matters.
+With such an influx of political media, there is often pressure to keep up with all the he-said and she-said, quickly forming concrete opinions on very complex matters.
 Instead of drowning myself in articles and podcasts in the hopes of being updated on all the hottest takes, I’m taking my time, allowing myself to digest everything at my own pace.

 I’ve found that talking with others openly about my fatigue has been a great way to process my feelings around politics.
 The friends that I’ve talked to have all been very affirming of my feelings and incredibly resourceful.
 They’ve encouraged me to take care of myself in the ways that I need to, while always sharing resources that will help me stay informed.